wuz/wuz/ENG_README.md

 I helped grow and build the Anvil coworking space at Purdue and was an early founding member of the co-ed entrepreneurship fraternity there.

 After college, I started working at a software company called Mimir in West Lafayette, building an application for compiling, running, and grading programming homework for college computer science classes.
 I jumped to Lessonly after that, worked on a ton of different products initiatives there - all focused around helping people learn and grow in their jobs.
-Now I work at HackerRank as a senior software engineer, focused mostly on the frontend and our Early Talent offerings!
+I left that job and spent a little over a year at HackerRank, which was... an experience.
+After a bunch of things happening that pushed me out of that job, I left and started looking for a new gig!
+I found out about Figure and loved the mission and the people.
+I joined the team in July 2021 and have been loving it here!

 ## Life by the Accidents